Supersub Wout Weghorst scores late again in Netherlands' win over Poland at Euro 2024 | TSN

 Adam Buksa used all his 1.91 meter (6-foot-3) height — a bit shorter than Weghorst at 1.97 meters — when circled by four Dutch defenders at a 16th-minute corner to guide a header into the net.
 Buksa had 2 1/2 prolific years with New England Revolution until returning in 2022 to join French club Lens.

 Cody Gakpo leveled in the 29th with a shot that was deflected and deceived goalkeeper Wojciech Szczęsny.
-It was fair reward for a vibrant first half for the Dutch.
+It was fair reward for a vibrant first half for the Dutch who ended the game with 21 attempts on goal.

 Gakpo is a fast starter at major tournaments.
 He scored in all three group-stage games at the World Cup that led the Netherlands to a clash with Argentina.
 That day in Doha, Weghorst also replaced Depay when he came on in the 78th.